szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - Eye of the Spirit: Cast Cause Critical Wounds instead of Ray of Enfeeblement
 - Eye of Stone: Cast Hold Monster instead of Hold Person

-**Component 500:** Make Control Undead bypass magic resistance and have a -2 penalty to the saving throw
+### Make Control Undead much more likely to be effective (500)

 Generally considered a terrible choice for a level 7 spell, this makes it a little more useful.
-Might make it more powerful in the future, but this is a start.
+Might make it more powerful in the future, but for now, it bypasses magic resistance and the saving throw has a penalty of -2.
 Just the fact that it didn't bypass magic resistance was a big detriment to the spell, since many undead are resistant to magic, like the majority of skeletons.

-**Component 502:** Make Hold Undead bypass Magic Resistance
+### Make Hold Undead bypass Magic Resistance (502)

 Same reasoning as component 500.
 Applies to Priest of Lathander's version of the spell.
-Note that this does not affect liches or demiliches, because both creatures are immune to level 4 spells (liches: 1-5, demiliches: 1-8).
+Note that this does not affect liches or demiliches, because both creatures are immune to level 4 spells (liches: 1-5, demiliches: immune to everything).

-**Component 522:** Make Disintegrate cause damage and slow some golems, as per PnP
+### Make Disintegrate cause damage and slow some golems, as per PnP (522)

 This makes the spell cause 1d12 crushing damage to all clay golems, including other creatures considered clay golems in the game such as sand, magical, and brain golems.
 Additionally, they will be slowed immediately for 2 rounds, dispels their haste if they have it, and prevents them from hasting themselves for one round.

-**Component 555:** Make Chromatic Orb more interesting by providing party-only chromatic varieties
+### Make Chromatic Orb more interesting by providing party-only chromatic varieties (555)

 This improves Chromatic Orb to make it a little more interesting, giving players the choice to cast different varieties of the spell at the moment of casting.
 Here's the varieties: